tabreturn/tabreturn.github.io/_posts/2019-02-08-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

   <img src="{{ site.url }}/img/pitl06/tint-and-transparency-orange.png" />
 </figure>

 The `tint` function can accept a fourth `0`--`255` argument for transparency (*alpha*).
-Create a new `orange50` variable, with an opacity of 50% (255 ÷ 2); then add a new `tint` line followed by a second instance of the `image`.
+Create a new `orange50` variable, with an opacity of 50%, then add a new `tint` line followed by a second instance of the `image`.

 {% highlight py%}
-orange50 = color(255,255,255, 123)
+orange50 = color(255,153,0, 128) # 255 ÷ 2 ≈ 128
 tint(orange50)
 image(img, width/3*2,0)
 {% endhighlight %}

 <figure>
   <img src="{{ site.url }}/img/pitl06/tint-and-transparency-orange-alpha.png" />
-  <figcaption>Left to right: no tint; orange tint; orange tint and 50% alpha.</figcaption>
+  <figcaption>Left to right: no tint; orange tint; orange tint with 50% alpha.</figcaption>
 </figure>

 If you need to affect the image transparency but retain the colour, use a white tint and your desired alpha value.
-Once you have set a tint, it remains in effect for any further images, unless you include a subsequent `tint()` line or a [`noTint()`](https://py.processing.org/reference/noTint.html).
+Once you have set a tint it remains in effect for any further images, unless you include a subsequent `tint()` line or a [`noTint()`](https://py.processing.org/reference/noTint.html).

 If you are wondering to yourself, "this looks a lot like a multiply blend mode", you'd be correct.
-The effect can be replicated manually by using the loop arrangements from before.
-This would entail an additional alpha argument in the `colorMode()` function, and some adapted loop code.
+The effect can be replicated manually by using the loop arrangements from the "blend_modes" exercises.
+This would entail an additional alpha argument in the `colorMode()` function and some adapted loop code.
 For example:

 {% highlight py%}
 colorMode(RGB, 1,1,1,1)